Instrumentation: soprano voice, double bass

 Year composed: 2020

--Ligament, First Baptist Church in the City of Washington DC, Washington DC, (DC), May 25th 2022
+-Ligament, First Baptist Church in the City of Washington DC, Washington DC, DC, USA, May 25th 2022

--Ligament, New Music DC, The University of Maryland, School of Music Clarice Smith Performing Arts Center, (MD)
+-Ligament, New Music DC, The University of Maryland, School of Music Clarice Smith Performing Arts Center, MD, USA, October 15th 2022

 Program note: Yūrei is a generic term in Japanese folklore analogous to the Western term ‘ghost’.
 There are many different kinds of Yurei in Japanese myths, from roaming ghosts to vengeful spirits.
 The inspiration for this piece draws on these different types of spectres.
 Their personalities are manifested in varied and contrasting sound elements, from a faint breathing sound to a distorted and agressive one.
 The unique combination of soprano voice and double bass unfurls a wide sound universe, transforming the duo from a combined entity to two diverse personalities over the course of the piece.